 The passage is in the present tense.
 This means that we are to be actively forgiving others.
 This is one of the marks of followers of Jesus Christ – they forgive others.
 Two verses away Jesus adds these words as further explanation,

 Then later Peter asks Jesus how many times he, Peter, should forgive others.
 Jesus said seven times seventy.
-At the end of a parable about forgiveness Jesus states that the Father will even discipline us when we will not forgive (Matt.
-18:35).
+At the end of a parable about forgiveness Jesus states that the Father will even discipline us when we will not forgive (Matthew 18:35).

 One who claims to follow God should be a person who forgives.
 If he/she does not forgive, it is doubtful that he/she is following God.
 It is doubtful that the Holy Spirit is living within and spiritually changing him/her.
 So one who is not forgiving others will not be forgiven because he/she does not belong to God and only God knows of whom this is true.